 One of the best things you can do for your finances is to periodically check your financial health.
-As the fourth quarter of 2012 gets solidly underway, it’s a good idea to evaluate your finances, and recognize where you are in terms of financial health — and figure out where you want to go from here.
+As the fourth quarter of 2012 gets solidly underway, it’s a good idea to evaluate your finances, recognize where you are in terms of financial health, and figure out where you want to go from here.

 Areas of Consideration for a Financial Checkup

 - Net worth: It’s not a bad idea to start with your net worth.
 Your net worth offers a snapshot of where your finances are right at this moment.
 As a result, it can make a good starting point.
 Look at your current net worth, and compare it to your net worth from your last checkup.
-This can give you a general idea of what direction you are headed financially, and can give you a warning that you might need to make some changes.
+This can give you a general idea of the direction you’re headed financially, and it can also warn you if you need to make some changes.

 - Insurance coverage: Review your insurance policies.
-Look at the coverages and the various plans that you have.
-It’s a good idea to consider what you need to protect your assets.
-Make sure you have adequate coverage.
+Look at the various coverages and plans that you have.
+It’s a good idea to consider what you need to protect your assets and ensure you have adequate coverage.
 In some cases, it might make sense to drop some of your coverage, or take steps, like raising the deductible, to lower your premiums.

 - Spending and saving habits: Don’t forget to consider your spending and saving habits.
 Have you moved away from your savings goals?
 What about your spending?
 Have you stopped following your spending priorities?
-Re-establish your financial priorities, and make sure your spending is in line with what you prefer.
+Re-establish your financial priorities, and make sure your spending is in line with them.

 An occasional look at your financial situation is a good idea.
-You can catch problems — or even just see where you might have become lazy with your finances.
-A financial checkup can help you identify areas for improvement, and you can make a plan to boost your situation.
+You can catch problems, or even just see where you might have become lazy with your finances.
+A financial checkup can help you identify areas for improvement, so that you can make a plan to boost your situation.

 When’s the last time you gave yourself a financial checkup?